Build, measure, and learn with AMO Toolkit

 Tutorial on the three main frequency stabilization techniques used in AMO: saturated-absorption spectroscopy (SAS), beat-note (offset) locking with PLL, and Pound-Drever-Hall (PDH) cavity locking.
 Atom database, spacer materials, Doppler FWHM calculator.

-Visualize and build Zernike wavefront modes up to radial order n = 6 (OSA/ANSI).
+Learn aberration modes, build wavefronts, inspect PSFs, and connect SLM phase to far-field light.
 Interactive 2D heatmaps and arbitrary wavefront superposition for SLM phase engineering, Laguerre-Gaussian beam generation, orbital angular momentum (OAM), and PSF shaping.

 Interactive Stokes polarimetry simulator, visualize any polarization state on the Poincaré sphere, simulate the rotating-QWP measurement (Schaefer 2007), extract Stokes parameters via Fourier analysis, and compare HWP vs QWP methods.
 Includes E-field animation, Mueller matrices, and Jones calculus reference.